B. Travis Wright, MPS has a passion for history and is an active advocate for historic preservation throughout Colorado.

 • As a preservation professional, my appointment was confirmed unanimously by the Board of County Commissioners for Gilpin County

-• The commission nominated the five remaining cabins at East Portal and this site was announced by Colorado Preservation, Inc. as one of Colorado’s “Most Endangered Sites” for 2020—I was interviewed and featured within the documentary about this effort; I also flew all drone footage under 14 CFR Part 107 for the documentary shown regionally in March and April 2020
+• The commission nominated the five remaining cabins at the East Portal of the Moffat Tunnel and this site was announced by Colorado Preservation, Inc. as one of Colorado’s “Most Endangered Sites” for 2020—I was interviewed and featured within the documentary about this effort; I also flew all drone footage under 14 CFR Part 107 for the documentary shown regionally in March and April 2020

 “[Travis has] outstanding qualifications and will be [an] excellent addition to the commission.” —Gilpin County Historic Preservation Commission